-- Select the physical modem to be used from the Modems: shortcut menu. - I Set the common configuration properties of the service, and then click OK.
+- Select the physical modem to be used from the Modems: shortcut menu. - Set the common configuration properties of the service, and then click OK.

-5.6.6 File Transfer Service
+6.6.6 File Transfer Service

 The File Transfer service allows this computer to perform file operations on the Bluetooth Exchange Folder (and the folders and files it contains) of a remote device.
+To use the File Transfer Service:

-Basic setup procedure Right-click the Bluetooth icon and select Explore My Bluetooth Places.

-Configure Windows Explorer so that the Folders pane is visible (View > Explorer Bar > Folders).

-In the Folders pane, select Entire Bluetooth Neighborhood and then, on the menu bar, select Bluetooth > Search For Devices.

-In the Folders pane, expand Entire Bluetooth Neighborhood to show the devices in the vicinity.

-Copy to/from a remote device In the Folders pane of Windows Explorer, from the Entire Bluetooth Neighborhood branch, select a device and expand that branch to view the Bluetooth Exchange Folder of the remote device.
+- 1. Right-click the Bluetooth icon and select Explore My Bluetooth Places. - 2.
+Configure Windows Explorer so that the Folders pane is visible (View > Explorer Bar > Folders). - 3.
+In the Folders pane, select Entire Bluetooth Neighborhood - 4.
+On the menu bar, select Bluetooth > Search For Devices. - 5.
+In the Folders pane, expand Entire Bluetooth Neighborhood to show the devices in the vicinity. - 6.
+Select a device and expand that branch to view the Bluetooth Exchange Folder of the remote device.

-"Public Folder" is not available, the remote device is not configured to allow remote file operations.
+NOTE: If "Public Folder" is not available, the remote device is not configured to allow remote file operations.

-Use drag-and-drop to copy any file or folder contained in the Public Folder of the remote device to the desired folder on this computer.
+Use drag-and-drop to copy any file or folder contained in the Public Folder of the remote device to a folder on this computer.